vieiro/xmark/test.markdown

 To overcome this limitation xmark uses the following convention

-> Use the 'alt' text as the caption for the figure and use the 'title' text as both the HTML alt and the title.
+> Use the 'alt' text as the caption for the figure, and abuse the 'title' text as both the HTML alt and the title.

 So, for instance, the following text:

 ``` markdown
 ![From Edward Tufte, *Visual Display of